-The biggest meal of the day for the Spanish is lunch, so eat light for breakfast and have a hearty lunch since dinners tend to be expensive.
-When you’re out for lunch, be sure to ask for the “menu del dia”–most dishes will cost you just a mere €7 to €9 on the menu of the day.
+The biggest meal of the day for the Spanish is lunch.
+So eat a light breakfast and have a hearty lunch since dinners tend to quite late. (between 9.30pm and 11pm.
+When you’re out for lunch, be sure to ask for the “menu del dia”–most dishes will cost you just €7 to €9 on the menu of the day.

-If you plan on seeing a bunch of museums in one day, a discount card can give you free or cheap entry into most places in town, though your better option would be to see what time of day or day of the week that museums are free to check out.
+If you plan on seeing a bunch of museums in one day, a discount card can give you free or cheap entry into most places in town.
+Though a better option would be to see what time of day or day of the week that museums are free to check out.

-For city-specific budget breakdowns, Young Adventures has a list of daily expenses for more than 30 cities in Spain.
+For city-specific budget breakdowns, see my updated list of daily expenses in Spain.